 A busy attorney, worried that his anorexic daughter Olga might try to harm herself, since she's still grieving over her recently deceased mother, sends her to see a psychiatrist, Anna, who's dealing with her own loss in an unusual way.

 Best friends Szabolcs and Bernard are playing in the same German football team.
 After a lost game, Szabolcs decides to go home to Hungary where he meets another boy, Áron with whom they ...
 See full summary »

 Martin, a young Argentine student, is exploring the reactions of his sports coach, Sebastian, while vying for his love and affection.
 He has an opportunity - one night to push the envelope ...
 See full summary »

 Tel Aviv, Summer 1989.
-Boaz, a beautiful and alluring linguistics student, receives anonymous, male written love letters,that undermines his sexual identity and interfere his peaceful life with his beloved girlfriend.
+Boaz, a beautiful and alluring linguistics student, receives anonymous, male-written, love letters that undermines his sexual identity and interfere with his peaceful life with his beloved girlfriend.